michaelsmetsker2/Mikebot/README.md

 cd ./Mikebot/bot
 npm install discord.js
 ```

-todo: add an example env
 add a .env file in the main directory and include the following
-TOKEN=\<yourDiscordBotToken>
-APP_ID=\<yourDiscordAppId>
-TEMP_DIR=\<fullFilePathToATempDirectory>
-ARCHIVE_DIR=\<fullFilePathToADirectoryToStoreTTSRecords>

 for the query and annoy commands to work, a seperate external tts engine must look in the
 temp folder for file updates, tts.txt for /annoy and query.txt for /query
-then for /query it must put a wav file called queryOutput.wav in the same temp directory
+then for /query it will put a wav file called queryOutput.wav in the same temp directory
 all file names are configurable in the applicable command js file.

 for this i use a modified vesion of [WillfromAfar reupload](https://archive.org/details/willfromafar-repack)
 the modified exe is included as MicapelaFrontend but dlls and other required files must be downloaded from the link.
 To update file paths use a program like dnspy to edit the exe, functions i added are in AcapelaGroup.PronuniationEditor/PEWindow.
-    Note: I could not get this program to run on wine.
+    Note: I could not get this program to run on so i use a seperate windows vm. (it prolly can im just dumb)

 Also included is the raw wav files used to train the voice model, the transcript csv for, and the training script for ttm.
 The model itself is not included as the filesize is to large, but i can distribute it on request.